fledge-iot/fledge-pkg/plugins/README.rst

 Building a Debian Package
 =========================

-First, make sure that FogLAMP_ROOT is set.
+First, make sure that Fledge_ROOT is set.
 Finally, run the ``make_deb`` command:

 .. code-block:: console

-  $ ./make_deb -b develop foglamp-south-sinusoid
+  $ ./make_deb -b develop fledge-south-sinusoid
-  Cloning into 'foglamp-south-sinusoid'...
+  Cloning into 'fledge-south-sinusoid'...

   Checking connectivity... done.
   Version is 1.6.0
-  The package root directory is                         : /tmp/foglamp-south-sinusoid The FogLAMP south sinusoid  version is                : 1.6.0 The package will be built in                          : /tmp/foglamp-south-sinusoid/packages/build The package name is                                   : foglamp-south-sinusoid-1.6.0
+  The package root directory is                         : /tmp/fledge-south-sinusoid The Fledge south sinusoid  version is                : 1.6.0 The package will be built in                          : /tmp/fledge-south-sinusoid/packages/build The package name is                                   : fledge-south-sinusoid-1.6.0

   Populating the package and updating version file...Done.
   Building the new package...
-  dpkg-deb: building package 'foglamp-south-sinusoid' in 'foglamp-south-sinusoid-1.6.0.deb'.
+  dpkg-deb: building package 'fledge-south-sinusoid' in 'fledge-south-sinusoid-1.6.0.deb'.
   Building Complete.
   $